End of Financial Year

 End of Financial Year Tasks and dates

-Every business has an end-of-financial year.
+Every business has an end-of-financial-year.
 This article will look at the different dates, the HMRC tax year, important deadline dates for self-employed people, and how to complete end-of-year accounting.

-Fiscal Year
+Introduction to the Fiscal Year

 One of the things that has always puzzled me is why use 5th April as the end date.